-Targeting your resume to the job shows the hiring manager you’ve familiarized yourself with the job description, and know how to prioritize the most relevant information.
+Targeting your resume to the position shows the hiring manager you’ve familiarized yourself with the job description and know what the job entails.

 Listing irrelevant experiences or certifications on your resume makes you look like you didn’t read the job posting, are sending out bulk resumes, and don’t care about the job.